ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/FAQ.md

   question: 'Are we allowed to reserve a slot for an organization? '
   answer: 'No!
 There are no slot reservations when joining an organization. '
 - template: qna
+  question: What are the payment methods for the registration fee?
+  answer: "Check your desired organization’s Gform as the bank details differ from
+    each organization.\n<br />\n<br />\nNote: It is REQUIRED to submit proof of payment or a screenshot of the receipt to the Registration Form of the Organization you are joining.
+No proof, invalid registration.\n<br />\n<br />\nFor registration and payment concerns, you may contact the organization representative stated in the gform.\n<br />\n<br />\nFor Remarks: Kindly put CSO - ARW2021 "
+- template: qna
   question: What are the perks of joining an organization?
   answer: 'Joining an organization allows you to broaden your horizon.
 It  allows
     you to go out of your comfort zone, meet new people, learn new skills, and gain